BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 The API is split between the base api and possible extensions.
 The base api is required to support this spec.
 Extensions are defined in the [extensions](./extensions/) folder.
 It is up to every LSP what extensions they like to implement.

 All specs are defined in the [OpenAPI](https://www.openapis.org/about) format.
 It can be viewed with various editors, most notable the [Swagger Editor](https://editor.swagger.io/) or the [vscode-openapi](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) extension.
+All the OpenAPI documents include detailed descriptions for every field.

 | Extension                              	    | Version 	|
 |----------------------------------------------	|---------	|